WordPress Image Alt Text

-There are a lot of boxes to tick when it comes to carrying out best SEO practices.
+There are a lot of boxes to tick when it comes to carrying out best SEO practices, including image SEO.
 However, for this effort to pay off, you also want to offer users a great experience when visiting your website.
-This means providing a wealth of features and excellent performance.
+This means providing a wealth of features, digital accessibility, and excellent performance.

 With WordPress, you’re given a lot of guidance to help you implement any desired functionality on your website.
 What’s more, with a solid and cost-effective host such as WP Engine at your back, your site will have an optimized and stable server to provide you with the best possible performance!